Robbie Martin

-Robbie Martin (born 1958) is a former American football wide receiver and kick returner in the National Football League.
-Martin was drafted out of California Polytechnic State University by the Pittsburgh Steelers in the fourth round of the 1981 NFL Draft.
-He played for the Detroit Lions from 1981–1984 and the Indianapolis Colts from 1985-1986.
+Robbie Martin (born December 3, 1958) is an American former professional football player who was a wide receiver and kick returner in the National Football League (NFL).
+Martin played college football for the Cal Poly Mustangs and was selected by the Pittsburgh Steelers in the fourth round of the 1981 NFL draft.
+He played for the Detroit Lions from 1981 to 1984 and the Indianapolis Colts from 1985 to 1986.

+College career

+While playing for the Cal Poly Mustangs, Martin was the MVP of the Division II Championship Football Game (the "Zia Bowl") in 1980, when he scored three touchdowns.
+Two TDs were by pass receptions of 58 and 38 yards, respectively, and another touchdown came on a punt return of 50 yards, leading Cal Poly to win its first national title in football.